 There are several reasons for the higher salary rates.
 Long-haul driving is considered the most complicated, dangerous, and skill-demanding activity.
 The driver needs to know the logistics and be prepared for any possible situation.
 Moreover, they should be able to assess, troubleshoot and at times, repair the truck in case something happens on the road far from a service station.

 Due to these difficulties, the number of highly professional truckers capable of OTR driving and having adequate experience is quite small.
 The demand for their services is, as a result, higher.
-The average long-haul truck driver’s salary is $56,000 per year, but that number can range from region to region and go up to $250,000.
-The US Bureau of Labor Statistics made comprehensive estimates regarding Heavy Truck Drivers in general and found out that the top-paying states for all truck drivers are Tennessee, Hawaii and Nevada with Washington and New York being in the top 10, where OTR drivers also have decent average wages.
+The average long-haul truck driver’s salary is $64,000 per year, but that number can range from region to region and go up to $250,000.
+According to Ziprecruiter.com the top-paying states for all truck drivers are Tennessee, Hawaii and Nevada with Washington and New York being in the top 10, where OTR drivers also have decent average wages.
 For additional information on long haul truck driver salary, please follow the link to another article that provides a more comprehensive overview.

 Lots of Trucking Jobs

 High demand implies a significant number of available OTR truck driving jobs.
 It means that wherever you live, you’ll be able to find a decent job offer.
 For example, today, there are more than 121,000 positions listed on Indeed.com, the top site for job-seekers.
 Employers may offer different pay, benefits, perks, truck condition, and equipment, but the OTR driver always has a vast list of jobs to choose from.
 Besides, there is an option to work in double teams.
 In this case, you’ll always have a reliable buddy to travel with and work in shifts.